 Assigned - Represents amounts which the City intends to use for a specific purpose but do not meet the criteria of restricted or committed.
-The City Council has authority to make assignments; they have not delegated the authority to any other person within the entity at this time.
+The City Council has authority to make assignments; In 2019, the council delegated to the City Manager and Assistant City Manager the authority to assign amounts to be used for specific purposes.
+Such assignments cannot exceed the available fund balance in any particular fund.